-4.5 The PRA requires that 'as regards investment risk, a firm must demonstrate that it complies with the Investments Part of the PRA Rulebook.'13 The Investments Part sets out the 'prudent person principle' which requires that firms 'must only invest in assets and instruments the risks of which it can properly identify, measure, monitor, manage, control and report, and appropriately take into account in the assessment of its overall solvency needs in accordance with Conditions Governing Business 3.8(2)(a).

-4.6 The PRA reminds firms that the SCR must capture all quantifiable risks to which firms are exposed14 whether using the standard formula or internal model, and internal models used to calculate the SCR must capture all material risks that firms are exposed to.15

-4.7 In order to ensure that these requirements are satisfied for IPRE loans, the PRA expects firms to complete a comprehensive risk identification exercise that considers all sources of risks that the firm could be exposed to in relation to their IPRE loans.
+- 4.5 The PRA requires that 'as regards investment risk, a firm must demonstrate that it complies with the Investments Part of the PRA Rulebook.'25 The Investments Part sets out the 'prudent person principle' which requires that firms 'must only invest in assets and instruments the risks of which it can properly identify, measure, monitor, manage, control and report, and appropriately take into account in the assessment of its overall solvency needs in accordance with Conditions Governing Business 3.8(2)(a).'
+Firms with an MA permission must also comply at all times with the prudent person principle requirements, as required by Matching Adjustment 2.2(6).
+See also the PRA's expectations in SS1/20 (Solvency II Prudent Person Principle).26 - 4.6 The PRA reminds firms that the SCR must capture all quantifiable risks to which firms are exposed whether using the standard formula or internal model, and internal models used to calculate the SCR must capture all material risks that firms are exposed to. - 4.7 In order to ensure that these requirements are satisfied for IPRE loans, the PRA expects a firm to complete a comprehensive risk identification exercise that considers all sources of risks that the firm could be exposed to in relation to its IPRE loans.
 Due to the bespoke nature of IPRE loans, the risk identification exercise should consider features of individual loans.
-This applies to standard formula or internal model firms that have IPRE loans.

-4.8 The internal rating process (including internal rating models used to derive the MA benefit attributed to IPRE loans for the purposes of calculating technical provisions or for assigning stressed fundamental spread) and the SCR should reflect the relevant risks identified in this risk identification exercise.

-4.9 The PRA expects firms to be able to demonstrate that the IPRE loan risks captured by its internal ratings process offer sufficient discriminatory power in determining the credit quality of its assets and that these risks are reflected, as appropriate, in the internal rating models.
+This applies to standard formula or internal model firms that have IPRE loans. - 4.8 The internal rating process (including internal rating models used to inform the FS and the MA benefit attributed to IPRE loans for the purposes of calculating TPs or for calculating the stressed FS) and the SCR should reflect the relevant risks identified in this risk identification exercise. - 4.9 The PRA expects a firm to be able to demonstrate that the IPRE loan risks captured by its internal ratings process offer sufficient discriminatory power in determining the credit

-4.10 The PRA expects internal model firms to use the risk identification exercise to influence the scope, methodology and calibration of the internal model used to calculate the SCR.

-4.11 Whilst the SCR may be calibrated to cover only a subset of the risks identified in the risk identification exercise, eg where some risks have been fully mitigated by the firm, firms are expected to clearly justify and explain any exclusions of risks identified in the risk identification exercise from the SCR calibration.
-Firms should also allow for any secondary risks introduced through risk-mitigation.

-12 July 2018: https://www.bankofengland.co.uk/prudential-regulation/publication/2018/solvency-2-internal-models-modellingof-the-matching-adjustment-ss.
+&lt;sup>25 Conditions Governing Business 3.4.

+&#x27;Solvency II: Prudent Person Principle', June 2024: www.bankofengland.co.uk/prudential-regulation/publication/2020/solvency-ii-prudent-person-principle-ss.